 A garage door spring is a counterbalance system for your garage door.

 Most garage doors are pretty heavy.
-Single car doors start at about 130 pounds.
-Bulkier and wider doors can easily weigh as much as 350 pounds.
+Single-car doors start at about 130 pounds.
+Bulkier and broader doors can easily weigh as much as 350 pounds.

 But if you’ve ever opened a garage door manually, it sure doesn’t feel that heavy.
 That’s because garage doors use springs to offset that enormous weight.
-These springs store an enormous amount of energy that’s then used to make opening and closing those heavy doors much easier.
+These springs store an enormous amount of energy that’s used to make opening and closing those heavy doors much more accessible.

 Identifying Your Garage Door Spring Type

-There are two main types of garage door springs you see being used today.
+You see two main types of garage door springs being used today.

 Extension springs typically run along the sides of the garage doors parallel to the horizontal rails overhead.
 These springs connect to a system of pulleys and cables that lift the garage door from the bottom up.

 Torsion springs are more modern than extension springs.
-These springs are tightly wrapped around a housing bar that runs parallel to the garage door itself and right above it.
+These springs are tightly wrapped around a housing bar parallel to the garage door and right above it.
 The image below is an example of a torsion spring system.